ccaccioppo/configure-ad/README.md

 <img src="https://i.imgur.com/ER2Lw3V.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next, we'll change the DNS server on Client1 to the static private IP address of DC-1 in the networking settings within the Azure portal.
-After making this change, restart the virtual machines to apply the new DNS configuration.
+Next, we will update the DNS server settings on Client1 by configuring it to use the static private IP address of DC-1.
+This change will be made in the networking settings within the Azure portal.
+Once the update is complete, restart the virtual machines to ensure the new DNS configuration is applied effectively.
 </p>
 <br />